-Students reflect individually about the JA Inspire program.
+Students reflect individually about JA Inspire.
+Remind them to save their completed student activity handout.

-- Referring to the career assessment when you review your notes from the event helps keep you focused on careers that could be right for you. - The JA Inspire program was just the beginning of a thoughtful process that will help you plan your education and career path.
-Now, it's time to think about everything you have learned and ways you can use that knowledge in the future. - Achieving career goals and getting a job requires thought and planning.
+- Referring to the career assessment when you review your notes from the event helps keep you focused on careers that could be right for you. - JA Inspire was just the beginning of a thoughtful process that will help you plan your education and career path.
+Now, it's time to think about everything you have learned and ways you can use that knowledge in the future. - Achieving career goals and getting a first job requires thought and planning.
 That means you need to: - Understand the education or training required. - Develop the required soft and technical skills-for example, problem solving, creative thinking, math, writing ability, presentation skills, and public speaking. - Continue to develop connections with adults who can advise you and help you get an internship or a job.